-Waste exemption: T21 recover waste at a waste water treatment works
+T21 waste exemption: recover waste at a waste water treatment works

-Allows you to recover waste, such as sludge from a septic tank or cesspool, which needs further treatment at a waste water treatment works.
+The T21 exemption allows you to recover wastes such as sewage grits, screenings and sewage sludge at a waste water treatment works.

 Types of activity you can carry out

 Storing and treating listed wastes on the premises of a waste water treatment works for waste recovery.

 - treat waste at locations other than at a waste water treatment works

 - treat wastes through the waste water treatment process

 - store wastes that will be disposed of through the waste water treatment process

 - store wastes that you will not treat